Dir.foreach() mistakenly throws EINVAL in Windows

 FCV30ALL_TEST contains 5 entries

 ComDyn contains 121,956 entries

-Updated by rogerdpack (Roger Pack) almost 10 years ago
+Updated by rogerdpack (Roger Pack) over 10 years ago

 do you have a way to recreate this easily?